 - It is advised that men should wear full-length pants and t-shirt / shirt and women wear full-length clothes.
 Do not wear off-shoulder tops or shorts while roaming within the city.

 - Smoking in public is not allowed by law.

 - Take off your shoes at stairs if you are going near the lake.

 - Do not take photographs of bathers in the lake.

-- Suggest you to take clean bed lining, insect repellent spray or cream.
+- Suggest you take clean bed lining, insect repellent spray or cream.

-Wish you a happy and safe journey to Pushkari India 🙂
+Wish you a happy and safe journey to Pushkar India 🙂